The Big Picture On Negotiating With Contractors for Real Estate Projects:

 2. Plan Property Updates in the Slow Season

-When do you think you’ll pay less to have your furnace serviced: in January, or in October?
+When do you think you’ll pay less to have your furnace serviced, in January or October?

-HVAC contractors work around the clock in the sweltering heat of summer and frigid cold of winter, fixing and servicing and replacing furnaces, duct lines, and air conditioning condensers.
-And then they largely twiddle their thumbs in temperate spring and fall seasons, when no one needs their heat or air conditioning.
+HVAC contractors work around the clock in the sweltering heat of summer and the frigid cold of winter, fixing, servicing, and replacing furnaces, duct lines, and air conditioning condensers.
+They largely twiddle their thumbs in temperate spring and fall seasons when no one needs their heat or air conditioning.

 Sure.
 But it’s a lot less likely to break down in January if you get preventative servicing in October.
 Like Scar says, “Be Prepared.”
 (Or is that the Boy Scouts?
 I can never remember.)

-While emergency repairs do occasionally pop up, you can dramatically reduce your maintenance and repair costs by planning preventative maintenance and property upgrades and improvements in advance.
-Write out a schedule for the next 12 months, for which upgrades you want to conduct at which properties.
+While emergency repairs do occasionally occur, you can dramatically reduce your maintenance and repair costs by planning preventative maintenance and property upgrades and improvements in advance.
+Write out a schedule for the next 12 months, indicating which upgrades you want to conduct at which properties.

-Then plan them in the slow season, when contractors are hungry for work rather than swamped.
-If nothing else, it helps you budget better for them in advance.
+Then, plan them in the slow season, when contractors are hungry for work rather than swamped.
+If nothing else, this will help you budget better for them in advance.

 3. Never, Ever Look Desperate